 Flooring is perhaps the most important consideration when remodeling a staircase.
-Depending on your style and where your staircase is located, there are so many options.
+Depending on your style and where your staircase is located, you have so many options.
 Read on for inspiration.

-Wooden staircases are very popular as there are both modern and classic designs.
+Wooden staircases are very popular as they can look either modern or classic.
 Dark, varnished wood creates a refined, elegant feel, while lighter hues give off a crisp, contemporary ambiance.
-Wood is a natural material that feels uncomplicated and can be painted to update the design.
+Wood is a natural, uncomplicated material that can be painted to update the design.

-A tiled staircase is uniquely suited to outdoors.
-Terracotta tiles, coupled with painted concrete or metal railings, make you feel like you’re in the Mediterranean.
+A tiled staircase suits the outdoors.
+Terracotta tiles, coupled with painted concrete or metal railings, make you feel like you’re by the Mediterranean sea.
 If you’re feeling experimental, build your unique look with different patterns or graphic tiles.
-The material is beautiful and is a powerful way to create a focal point without too much fuss and added décor.
+The material is beautiful and is a powerful way to create a focal point without too much fuss.

-Painting your stairs is a way to put your own touch on your home.
-Keep your stairway classy with neutral shades such as white and off-whites, which will also create light.
+Painting your stairs is a way to add your own touch to your home.
+Keep your stairway classy with neutral shades such as white and off-whites, which will also retain light.
 The beauty of paint is that it comes in every color - if you’ve got a wild streak, throw the rulebook away and make your staircase stand out with vibrant shades that lighten up the mood of the house.

 Staircase design ideas

-For fans of a contemporary esthetic, there are so many choices.
+For fans of a contemporary esthetic, there are so many possibilities.
 Break with tradition by installing an open staircase (without risers); this can give you a broader area to play with.
-When it comes to materials, glass and metal bring stairs up to date.
+Glass and metal bring stairs up to date.
 Light your stairs to create the atmosphere you’re looking for: whether that’s gently modern or totally avant-garde.
-Finally, be inventive with your lighting, more on this later.
+Finally, be inventive with your lighting - more on this later.

 Painting your stairs is a real opportunity to have fun.
 Perhaps you want to keep it simple: find colors that compliment your existing interior to make it blend effortlessly from your hallway to upstairs.
-Painting the risers in a neutral shade and the treads in a slightly more vibrant color is a way to bring in some brightness.
+Painting the risers in a neutral shade and the treads in a slightly more vibrant color brings in some brightness.
 If you don’t like runners, why not paint your own motif on the risers?